tsgates/arch-wiki-markdown/wiki/Pacman.md

 Skip package from being upgraded

-To skip upgrading a specific package, specify it as such:
+To have a specific package skipped when upgrading the system, specify it as such:

     IgnorePkg=linux

 For multiple packages use a space-separated list, or use additional IgnorePkg lines.
+Also, glob patterns can be used.
+If you want to skip packages just once, you can also use the --ignore option on the command-line - this time with a comma-separated list.

+It will still be possible to upgrade the ignored packages using pacman -S: in this case pacman will remind you that the packages have been included in an IgnorePkg statement.

 Skip package group from being upgraded